hertogp/iptable/README.md

 Iterate across pairs of subnets present in the iptable that could be combined into their parent supernet.
-The iterator returns the supernet in CIDR notation and a table that contains the key,value pair for both the supernet’s constituents as well as the supernet itself, should that exist (which need not be the case).
+The iterator returns the supernet in CIDR notation and a regular table that contains the key,value pairs for both the supernet’s constituents as well as the supernet itself, should that exist (which need not be the case).
 Useful when trying to minify a list of prefixes.

 ``` lua
 #!/usr/bin/env lua